gesaleh/lora_msg_payload_converter/README.md

 2. CayenneLPP
 3. Custom JavaScript

-Use Custom javascript here you can write your own decoder and encoder
+Use "Custom JavaScript" using this option you can write your own decoder and encoder

 Check [Example](decode.js)